Financial Records (BF 104)

 After completion of this course you will:

-- Be familiar with how a financial record keeping system is organized and why it is beneficial for farmers.
+- Be familiar with how a financial record keeping system is organized and why it is beneficial for success.

 - Learn to calculate simple business ratios to assist in management decisions.